-Fidgeting/bouncy behaviours Calling out/ interrupting Refusal/ not following instructions Aggressive behaviour Social skills Distracted/ disruptive behaviours

-- Clear non-negotiable expectations that are consistent with all adults and have clear consequences if they are adhered to.
-These expectations should be delivered in a concise and simple to understand way. - The scripts can be used for all of these behaviours. - Tokens- to reinforce positives (e.g. gems in pots, bugs in a jar, sticker charts).
-Make it relevant or tine specific so Christmassy etc. - Recognition boards to reinforce positive behaviours. - Give them a role or responsibilities. - Remain emotionless in your approach.

-• Position in the

-classroom in a

-quiet area

-• Position at the

-back of the

-room to allow

-for movement.

-المسام المسام

-- Chair band

-- Fiddle toy

-- Regular brain breaks.

-- Stop hand prompt on the desk - THINK- is thoughtful, is it helpful etc. - Filter- the five second rule- If it can't change in 5 seconds, don't say it. - Simple threestart three questions they will definitely be able to do and build confidence. - Having a set finish - finish marker for writing. - Reminders that the child can tell you when something is wrong. - Name it to tame. - Scrap book or note paper to write down frustrations (with - Reminders of expectations before going out for play (everyday if needed!). - Lessons taught 'how to play'. - Structured play. - Pair up with a good role model.
+Fidgeting/bouncy behaviours Calling out/ interrupting Refusal/ not following instructions Aggressive behaviour Social skills Distracted/ disruptive behaviours Clear non-negotiable expectations that are consistent with all adults and have clear consequences if they are adhered to.
+These expectations should be delivered in a concise and simple to understand way.
+The scripts can be used for all of these behaviours.
+Tokens- to reinforce positives (e.g. gems in pots, bugs in a jar, sticker charts).
+Make it relevant or tine specific so Christmassy etc. Recognition boards to reinforce positive behaviours.
+Give them a role or responsibilities.
+Remain emotionless in your approach.
+Position in the classroom in a quiet area Position at the back of the room to allow for movement.
+Chair band Fiddle toy Regular brain breaks.
+Stop hand prompt on the desk THINK- is thoughtful, is it helpful etc. Filter- the five second rule- If it can't change in 5 seconds, don't say it.
+Simple three- start three questions they will definitely be able to do and build confidence.
+Having a set finish - finish marker for writing.
+Reminders that the child can tell you when something is wrong.
+Name it to tame.
+Scrap book or note paper to write down frustrations (with Reminders of expectations before going out for play (everyday if needed!).
+Lessons taught 'how to play'.
+Structured play Pair up with a good role model.
+Ear defenders Regular brain breaks.
+A timer- set focus time.
+A bold finish point- e.g. a line

-- Position in the classroom in a quiet area

-- Far defenders

-- Regular brain breaks.

-- A timer-set focus time.

-- A bold finish point- e.g. a line in English book.

-- A timer

-- Stand up to work.

-- Lap tray for floor working.

-- Push hands in the classroom.

-- Ignore the behaviours as making them aware could worsen them.

-- Breathing techniques

-- Grounding techniques

-- Chew toy

-- Sensory pot

-- Wobble cushion

-Accept that they are movers.

-- Ignore the behaviour and praise correct share.

-- Could you do no hands up?

-- Volume controlsused consistently.

-- Use a lives

-system to make

-them aware of

-their calling out

-(make it playful

-and positive e.g

-coins, tokens,

-marks)

-Try to always focus on the positive behaviours in the classroom that are being modelled.

-- Now and next visual timetable. - Negotiable activities- if they complete work. - Two choices this or this. - Name your challenges differently (swap them around or rename them completely)

-Don't be afraid to give them control

-- a shredder to get rid of it)

-- Simple one word instruction with their name e.g. -John- stop.

-- Use grounding techniques to calm and prevent outbursts.

-- Time to calm.

-- Safe space

-- PACE techniques

-- Don't try to talk through something until calm

-- Food and drink when calm (they have just ran a marathon).

-- Be preventative not reactive

-- Swap a face

-- Breathing techniques

-Use positive language to reinforce the write choice.
-E.g. Instead of 'don't run' you could say 'please walk'.

-- Social stories.

-- Restorative time.

-- Role-play (e.g. Different hats)

-- Social skills board games (see Jo A).

-- Consider social skills small group work?
-Whole class specificexplicit teaching.

-Modelling social skills is essential for these children to learn.

-- Music volume control using calming classical music.

-- Use prompts sheets, pictures, instructions to refer back to.

-- Pupil to repeat back instructions.

-- Fiddle toy.

-- Grounding techniques

-- Blank surfaces/ simple flips

-Proactive over reactive.
+Stand up to work.
+Lap tray for floor working.
+Push hands in the classroom.
+Ignore the behaviours as making them aware could worsen them.
+Breathing techniques Grounding techniques Chew toy Sensory pot Wobble cushion Accept that they are movers. behaviour and praise correct share.
+Could you do no hands up?
+Volume controls- used consistently.
+Use a lives system to make them aware of their calling out (make it playful and positive e.g coins, tokens, marks) Try to always focus on the positive behaviours in the classroom that are being modelled. visual timetable.
+Negotiable activities- if they complete work.
+Two choices - this or this.
+Name your challenges differently ( swap them around or rename them completely) Don't be afraid to give them control. rid of it) Simple one word instruction with their name e.g John- stop.
+Use grounding techniques to calm and prevent outbursts.
+Time to calm.
+Safe space PACE techniques Don't try to talk through something until calm Food and drink when calm (they have just ran a marathon).
+Be preventative not reactive Swap a face Breathing techniques Use positive language to reinforce the write Restorative time.
+Role-play (e.g. Different hats) Social skills board games (see Jo A).
+Consider social skills small group work?
+Whole class specific- explicit teaching.
+Modelling social skills is essential for these children to learn. control using calming classical music.
+Use prompts sheets, pictures, instructions to refer back to.
+Pupil to repeat back instructions.
+Fiddle toy.
+Grounding techniques Blank surfaces/ simple flips Proactive over reactive.
 Try to get there before they lose it and see it coming.

-"Children are not born with an understanding of the rules of acceptable behaviour - they have to learn them, and need adults help to do this"
+"Children are not born with an understanding of the rules of aCCeptable behaviour - they have to learn them, and need adults help to do this" choice.
+E.g. Instead of 'don't run ' you could say 'please walk'.